Solar Panels: The Role of Photovoltaics (PV)

 Bi-directional meters make a lot of sense for a solar system, especially if you don’t consume all the power generated.
 The power you don’t use can be monetised via a feed-in tariff (more about that one – later).
 Smart meters display exactly how much energy you are using and send out readings to your suppliers, ensuring accurate energy readings instead of estimated energy usage over the billing period.
 The rebate will depend on the state you live in, local regulations and your electricity retailer’s policies.
 Talk to Scholz Solar to discuss rebate requirements in your area.

-Save With Solar: Certificates, Rebates and Feed-In Tariffs
+Save With Solar: Certificates & Rebates

 Solar installation can benefit you in more ways than the mere production of clean power.
 In addition to saving the planet, there are special certificates, rebates and funding options to encourage the installation of photovoltaic systems.